randall-pulido/Lyrics-Generator/README.md

 ## Introduction and Motivation

-I developed this python project out of my love for listening to, writing, and playing music as well as my interest in further exploring NLP as it has become a very hot topic as of late.
-Modern technology has contributed to helping artists sharpen their craft and explore the full breadth of their creativity.
-ML techniques can certainly be utilized for these aims as well, and that was the main goal that I had in mind when I decided to start this project.
-Not only could I have fun reading computer-generated lyrics, but maybe I could incorporate them into a unique song and write guitar chords to accompany them.
+I developed this Python project due to my passion for music, including listening to, writing, and playing it.
+Additionally, I wanted to delve deeper into the field of Natural Language Processing (NLP), which has gained significant attention recently.
+The advancement of modern technology has greatly aided artists in honing their skills and exploring their creativity to the fullest extent.
+Machine Learning (ML) techniques can also be effectively employed for these purposes, which was the primary objective behind initiating this project.
+My intention was not only to enjoy reading computer-generated lyrics but also to potentially incorporate them into an original song and compose guitar chords to complement them.

 ------------------